-From the matters communicated with those charged with governance, we determine the key audit matters for the consolidated financial statements of Myson Century, Inc. and its subsdiaries for the year ended December 31, 2023.
+From the matters communicated with those charged with governance, we determine the key audit matters for the Group's 2024 consolidated financial statements.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.